 A great beef stew starts with quality ingredients and the right equipment.
-Here’s what you’ll need:
+Here’s what you will need:

 Tools